oracle/docker-images/OracleWebLogic/samples/12213-multihost/README.md

 # WebLogic-Swarm-Mode
 This is an example of setting up a WebLogic Multi Host Cluster running in Docker Swarm Mode.
-It requires a minimum of three hosts: one host is running WebLogic Admin Server, two hosts are running WebLogic Managed Servers.
+It requires a minimum of three hosts: one host running WebLogic Admin Server, two hosts running WebLogic Managed Servers.
 All serving the same sample application.
 All three hosts must be able to talk to each other through some network.
 To setup this cluster: